Two Edmonton hospitals latest to offer drop-offs for unwanted infants

-Doctors at the hospital can then care for the baby and assess its health before eventually passing the child into the care of the Ministry of Children and Family Development.
+Doctors at the hospital can then care for the baby and assess its health before eventually passing the child into the care of Alberta Human Services.

 Gordon Self with Covenant Health, the Catholic-based organization that runs the two hospitals, says the cradles are not meant to replace community social service agencies, but to provide an alternative to unsafe abandonment, such as leaving a newborn in a trash bin or back alley.